ryqndev/api-learn-ryqn-dev/content/making-a-theme-switcher/README.md

-# Making a dark/light mode theme switcher
+# Making a dark / light mode theme switcher

 *Note: This is not a complete guide on dark mode, but rather a quickstart for new developers to get a theme setup up and running in a small codebase.
 For a more in-depth analysis regarding dark modes, you can check out [this](https://ryanfeigenbaum.com/dark-mode/) amazing article  written by Ryan Feigenbaum.*

 For people who have used their phones/computer in the dark, dark mode is one of the most coveted features around.
 Before we dive into how we can create a dark mode and toggle it, let's first take a look at what dark mode is.
 Dark mode is a design concept that utilizes light colors (usually white or pastel-like colors) for text and icons contrasted with a dark background, as opposed to dark colored text on a light background (like a book or print newspaper).